maciejmikosik/testory/doc/tutorial.md

 ### thenThrown

 Expression nested in `when` can also throw `Throwable`.
-Normally it would make a test fail, but there are situations where this is expected behavior you want to assert.
+Normally it would make a test fail, but sometimes `Throwable` is exactly what you expect.
 Classic idiom for asserting that throwable was thrown uses `try-catch` clause.

     list = asList();